Self-reflective learning guide

 People who are eligible for the service include those who:

-• are residents of the South Western Sydney (SWS) region of city councils: Bankstown, Fairfield, Liverpool, Campbelltown, Camden, Wollondilly, Wingecarribee.
+• are residents of the South Western Sydney (SWS) Local Government Areas (LGA’s) of: Bankstown-Canterbury, Fairfield, Liverpool, Campbelltown, Camden, Wollondilly, Wingecarribee.

-• are refugees, asylum seekers, homeless or at risk of homelessness
+• are experiencing homeless or are at risk of homelessness

 What we do